PatrickBaus/pyAsyncHP3478A/README.md

 ```python
    async def set_srq_mask(value)
 ```
 Set the interrupt mask.
-This will determine, when the GPIB SRQ is triggered by the device.
+This will determine, when the GPIB SRQ is triggered by the instrument.
 The `SrqMask.DATA_READY` flag is useful, when reading with long conversion times.
 See [examples/](examples/) for more details.

 ___Arguments___
 * `value` [[SrqMask](#srqmask)] : See the manual for details on the supported options.
 Accepts one or more of the [SrqMask](#srqmask) flags detailed below.